arjones67/hdhomerun_dvr/README.md

 * hdhomerun.conf = /hdhomerun/etc/hdhomerun.conf
 * recorded video path = /hdhomerun/video

 # Source
 https://github.com/arjones67/hdhomerun_dvr

+# Supported Host Operating Systems
+This image will work on almost all modern Linux distros.
+The exception is a distro that only supports 64 bit binaries.
+At this time the HDHomerun software is 32 bit, but Docker requires at 64 bit host.
+* The only known Linux based platform that cannot handle these requirements is unRAID, http://lime-technology.com/.
+If you find another example, let me know so I can update this list.

+# Other
-Note: HDHomeRun DVR software included in the image is used with permission from Silicon Dust.
+HDHomeRun DVR software included in the image is used with the permission of Silicon Dust.